Nayoh9/marvel-backend/README.md

 Before you go, please ensure you get yourself an API key at https://lereacteur-marvel-api.netlify.app/documentation.

+For all the request, API adress is : https://lereacteur-marvel-api.herokuapp.com

 ## Characters

 ### /characters (get)

-To recover a list Marvel character 100 by 100
+To get a list Marvel character 100 by 100

 | Query             | Type    | Required |
 | ----------------- | ------- | -------- |